Newton-School/airbyte/README.md

 </a>
 </p>

+#### This is Newton School specific Airbyte Connectors list, all connectors represented in below list are developed by Data Engineering team of Newton School, founded by Drumil Patel(@weastel) and Surendra Puri Goswami(@spgoswami1)

 We believe that only an **open-source** solution to data movement can cover the **long tail of data sources** while empowering data engineers to **customize existing connectors**.
 Our ultimate vision is to help you move data from any source to any destination.
 Airbyte already provides [300+ connectors](https://docs.airbyte.com/integrations/) for popular APIs, databases, data warehouses, and data lakes.

 You can implement Airbyte connectors in any language and take the form of a Docker image that follows the [Airbyte specification](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/).
 You can create new connectors very fast with: